defencedigital/moduk-service-manual/src/content/work-with-content-designers.md

 Tips for pair writing include:

-- working with no more than 2 experts
+- work with no more than 2 experts
 - use a collaborative tool like Google Docs
 - put the user needs at the top of the document
 - only write what users need to know